Back to Ubersreik

 Here’s a screenshot taken from Horn of Magnus once we got it into the engine.
 As you can see there are some things missing.
 First of all, there’s no skybox, and everything that’s marked red are recovered models missing their textures.
 There was quite a lot that needed fixing besides that.

 After the first playtests we took several steps to fix and improve the Vermintide 1 levels, to make sure they lived up to the consistent quality of Vermintide 2, among them were things like:

-- Added a new narrative angle with brand new briefings & narrator VO for the levels.
+Added a new narrative angle with brand new briefings and narrator VO for the levels.

 Um, that turned into almost a changelog I guess.
 There’s a lot in there!
 Basically, this was all a lot more work than we thought it would be, haha!
 Mainly, I wanted to show you how much went into getting a level from the first game into the second, so you guys didn’t just think it was the matter of pushing a button and then releasing it.